Snowfork/snowbridge/docs/markdown/concepts/components.md

 For more details, see [Polkadot Light Client Verifier](./polkadot-light-client-verifier/)

-## Basic Bootstrap Bridge
+## Basic Bridge

-The basic bootstrap bridge is a lower level bridge intended to act as a bootstrap and simpler alternative to the main bridge.
+The basic bridge is a lower level bridge intended to act as a bootstrap and simpler alternative to the main bridge.
 It is not incentivized and so does not guarantee delivery.
 It does however guarantee deliverability and replay protection.

 This bridge consists of 2 basic channels.

-### Basic Ethereum to Polkadot Message Channel
+### Basic Message Channel (Ethereum → Polkadot)

-The Basic Ethereum to Polkadot Message Channel is a channel for sending Polkadot RPCs out from Ethereum to Polkadot via events.
+This is a channel for sending Polkadot RPCs out from Ethereum to Polkadot via events.
 It consists of a smart contract on the Ethereum side and a corresponding pallet on the parachain side.

 The smart contract is responsible for accepting requests from other smart contracts for Ethereum RPCs to be sent over to Polkadot.
 It puts those requests into a channel that a corresponding pallet will receive on the Polkadot side.

-For more details, see [Basic Ethereum to Polkadot Message Channel](./basic-ethereum-to-polkadot-message-channel)
+For more details, see [Basic Message Channel (Ethereum → Polkadot)](./basic-ethereum-to-polkadot-message-channel)

-### Basic Polkadot to Ethereum Message Channel
+### Basic Message Channel (Polkadot → Ethereum)

-The Basic Polkadot to Ethereum Message Channel is a channel for sending Ethereum RPCs out from the parachain to Ethereum.
+This is a channel for sending Ethereum RPCs out from the parachain to Ethereum.
 It is responsible for accepting requests from other pallets and parachains for messages to be sent over to Ethereum.
 It puts those requests into [Parachain Message Commitments](#parachain-message-commitment) that will be included in the parachain header.
 The channel then processes those commitments and verifies them via the [Polkadot and Parachain Light Client Verifier](#polkadot-and-parachain-light-client-verifier) to extract Ethereum RPCs.
 Those Ethereum RPCs are then routed to their target contract by calling that contract.

-For more details, see [Basic Polkadot to Ethereum Message Channel](./basic-polkadot-to-ethereum-message-channel)
+For more details, see [Basic Message Channel (Polkadot → Ethereum)](./basic-polkadot-to-ethereum-message-channel)

 ## Incentivized Bridge

-The incentivized bridge extends the basic bootstrap bridge by adding a strict message ordering channels in both directions that enforce delivery of messages in the order that they are sent.
-It also adds incentives which provide guaranteed delivery with strong properties based on simple economic assumptions without the need for any kind of Oracle-based system.
+The incentivized bridge extends the basic bridge by adding a strict message ordering channels in both directions that enforce delivery of messages in the order that they are sent.
+It also adds incentives which provide guaranteed delivery with strong properties based on simple economic assumptions without the need for any kind of Oracle-based solution.

 A common problem with bridges is in handling fluctuating gas prices and exchange rates across chains and assets.
 Often oracle-based solutions are used to deal with this.
 However, once we have a bootstrap bridge up, we now have access to cross-chain pegged assets, and so we can use those as part of our bridge incentive model.
 This means using PolkaETH and SnowDOT to cover costs for relayers such that they are not impacted by changing exchange rates nor gas prices.